TheresaLui/SelfHelpContent_v2/articles/microsoft.dms/service-create-or-delete-failure.md

 ### Create Service Errors

 **Error:** *"SubnetWithExternalResourcesCannotBeUsedByOtherResources"*
-*"xxx/NIC-xxxxxxxxxxxx/ipConfigurations/ipconfig cannot be used because it contains external resources"*<br>
+*"xxx/NIC-xxxxxxxxxxxx/ipConfigurations/ipconfig cannot be used because it contains external resources."*<br>
 *"You need to ***delete these external resources*** before deploying into this subnet."*

-**Recommented Steps:** The VNET selected to create DMS instance in contained external resources like application gateway, Azure SQL DB Managed Instance or hosing environments.
+**Recommended Steps:** The VNET selected to create DMS instance in contained external resources like application gateway, Azure SQL DB Managed Instance or hosing environments.
 DMS can be created in the same VNET but it needs to be created in a separate Subnet.

 <br>

 **Error:** *"VM has reported a failure when processing extension **'CustomScriptExtension'**.
-Error message: "Finished executing command"*
+Error message: "Finished executing command."*

 **Recommended steps:** This error most commonly occurs when the VNET selected to create a DMS instance is blocking connectivity to the metrics and health monitoring end point https://warmpath.msftcloudes.com and/or blocking the following communication ports: 443, 53, 9354, 445, 12000.

 **Recommended Documents**<br>